 - External sales PowerPoint to explain the program.

 - A two-page brochure explaining the partner program.

 - Webpage where the partner program is explained and marketed.

 - All marketing material that will enable partners to sell the solutions.

-- Write specifications, select and implement IT-system for a Partner Portal where partners. can log in to get access to all material.
+- Write specifications, select and implement IT-system for a partner portal were partners. can log in to get access to all material.